-- Vicki Vale, an intrepid reporter, does this to Bruce Wayne as he visits the spot where his parents died in the '89 version of BATMAN.
+- Vicki Vale, an intrepid reporter, does this to Bruce Wayne as he visits the spot where his parents died in Batman (1989).

 - Act of Valor.
 A CIA operative meeting with her contact is photographed.
 A short time later armed men burst into her house, kill the contact and abduct her.